 The Slimline Germicidal Ultraviolet Lamp is an instant-start lamp, similar to

 the Slimline fluorescent lamp.
-The Slimline lamps are available in low, high and
+The Slimline UV lamps are available in low, high and

 very high ozone types.
 The lamp life is governed by the electrode life and

 A more recent addition to the UV lamps family is the type of High

 Output germicidal UV lamps.
 The High Output lamps, usually indicated as HO UV

 lamps, are the consequent result of applied knowledge in the latest lamp manufacturing processes.
 High UV output

 over a great temperature range, a long life and consistent UV emission are

 the pointers for the High Output UV lamps.
 Only high quality raw materials are